awsdocs/aws-codedeploy-user-guide/doc_source/codedeploy-agent-operations-install-ubuntu.md

-# Install or reinstall the CodeDeploy agent for Ubuntu Server<a name="codedeploy-agent-operations-install-ubuntu"></a>
+# Install the CodeDeploy agent for Ubuntu Server<a name="codedeploy-agent-operations-install-ubuntu"></a>

+**Note**
+We recommend installing the CodeDeploy agent with AWS Systems Manager to be able to configure scheduled updates of the agent\.
+For more information, see [Install the CodeDeploy agent using AWS Systems Manager](codedeploy-agent-operations-install-ssm.md)\.

 Sign in to the instance, and run the following commands, one at a time\.